andreafuturi/DenoVitePreact/README.md

 ## Limitatations

-- Interactive components need to be declared outside of normal components to be export and hydrated by client/main.jsx (currently working on a smart workaround)
 - For some unknow reasons you have to specify file names and extensions in the local imports (surely there's an easy fix)
 - We still need a node_modules for Vite to work (unfortunately there's no remote imports feature in vite.config.js)
 - This is experimental and not yet tested in big applications